 Expenditures reported on the Schedule are reported on the accrual basis of accounting.
 Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
-The Organization has not elected to use the 10 percent de minimus indirect cost rate as allowed under the Uniform Guidance.
+The Organization has not elected to use the 10% de minimis indirect cost rate, and continues to use the cost allocation plan negotiated individually with its grantors, as applicable.